flatironinstitute/nemos/docs/index.md

 ## Examples

-Here's a brief demonstration of how the `basis` and `glm` modules work together within nemos.
+Here's a brief demonstration of how the `basis` and `glm` modules work together within NeMoS.

 ### Poisson GLM for features analysis